minerProxyylpool/NvidiaRTX-LHRv2Unlocker/README.md

 I provide it for free, the use of this program is the decision of the user.
 I don't see a SCAM opportunity here.
 If you decide that it doesn't work for you, you don't need to use it.

+<b>Can i use other miner than lolminer?</b>

+You can use any miner for Nvidia GPU

 # Contact
 Developer telegram: https://t.me/LHRUnlocker